 Install WordPress took us to a straightforward WordPress installer.
 All the default settings were sensibly assigned, and after choosing an admin password we could set the system up with a click.

-Auto Installer uses the same automated approach to install more than 100 popular apps, including Joomla, PrestaShop, OpenCart, phpBB and Drupal.
+Auto Installer uses the same automated approach to install 157 popular apps, including Joomla, PrestaShop, OpenCart, phpBB and Drupal.
 We prefer Softaculous, the installer often provided by other hosts, but this one is perfectly adequate and will get your chosen apps installed at speed.

 Zyro Builder is Hostinger's website builder.
 This covers all the basics, with around 200 responsive templates, easy drag-and-drop customizations, and options to embed videos, maps, social media widgets and simple e-commerce features.